JacobK233811/MQuicker/README.md

 # MangaNewChapter
 Stop clicking through endless links to see if there is a new chapter available.
 This Python script lets you list all your favorite mangas and then checks each one's latest chapter against your most recently read chapter.
-Currently supports web comics from Mangelo, ReadMng, Zero and Leviatan Scans, Manga Effect, ManhuaPlus, and MangaDex.
+Currently supports web comics from Mangelo, ReadMng, Zero and Leviatan Scans, Manga Effect, Mankakalot, and MangaDex.

 Currently searching for a full-stack Django collaborator to help me put it onto the web.
 Let me know by following if interested.